 You’d be surprised at how much trouble small children can cause even when they’re supposed to be sleeping.
-When baby-proofing the nursery, here are tips to keep in mind:
+When infant-proofing the nursery, here are tips to keep in mind:

 - Position the crib away from the window and from anything that can be used to climb such as the chair and your changing table.

 - Lower the mattress inside the crib, so that your little one won’t escape his baby prison.